Archive Node

 A remote block device, e.g. AWS Elastic Block Store (EBS), does not provide the required latency and IOPS performance.

-Building the Sonic binary requires the essential software compilation tools and the Go language version 1.22 or newer to be available.
+Building the Sonic binary requires the essential software compilation tools and the language version 1.22 or newer to be available.
 Please refer to your Linux distribution manuals to obtain the development tools installed on your system.

 Download the Sonic source code from the following GitHub repository.